uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

         * Note: This doesn't include authors/posts that are deleted.
     * As a server admin, I want to host multiple authors on my server, so I can have a friendly online community.
     * As an author, I want a public page with my profile information, so that I can link people to it.
-    * As an author, I want to pull in my github activity to my "public timeline", so if someone visits my profile they can see my github activity too.
+    * As an author, I want to my (new, public) github activity to be automatically turned into public posts, so everyone can see my github activity too.
-    * As an author, I want my public posts to be on my "public timeline", so if someone visits my profile they can see my posts.
+    * As an author, I want my profile page to show my public posts (most recent first), so they can decide if they want to follow me.
     * As an author, I want to be able to use my web-browser to manage my profile, so I don't have to use a clunky API.
 * Posting
     * As an author, I want to make public posts, so that any other author can see them.